CompanyBook/evalir/README.md

 * A query
 * A list of documents that are relevant w.r.t. the information need (*not* the query)

 For example, we have the aforementioned information need and query, and a list of documents that have been found to be relevant; { 123, 654, 29, 1029 }.
-If we had the actual query results in an array named *results*, we could use Evalir like this:
+If we had the actual query results in an array named *results*, we could use an Evalirator like this:

-    e = Evalirator.new(123, 654, 29, 1029)
+	relevant = [123, 654, 29, 1029]
-	e.add(results)
+    e = Evalir::Evalirator.new(relevant, results)
     puts "Precision: #{e.precision}"
     puts "Recall: #{e.recall}"
     puts "F-1: #{e.f1}"
     puts "F-3: #{e.f_measure(3)}"
 	puts "Precision at rank 10: #{e.precision_at_rank(10)}"
 	puts "Average Precision: #{e.average_precision}"

+When you have several information needs and want to compute aggregate statistics, use an EvaliratorCollection like this:

+	e = Evalir::EvaliratorCollection.new
+	queries.each do |query|
+	  relevant = get_relevant_docids(query)
+	  results = get_results(query)
+	  e << Evalir.Evalirator.new(relevant, results)
+	end
+	puts "MAP: #{e.mean_average_precision}"
+	puts "Precision-Recall Curve: #{e.precision_recall_curve}"